 It is never prudent to say that if you are not up for the challenge, then you’d better leave the profession.
 That is just too insensitive.
-Some nurses are just more unforgiving to themselves for committing such errors, too drawn to the negativity of the situation, that it would lead them to do severe damage to themselves.
+Some nurses are just more unforgiving to themselves for committing such errors; they are drawn to the negativity of the situation, that it would lead them to do severe damage to themselves.
 This had been the case for Kim.

 “More often than not, the more idealistic the healer is, the more intense he or she would feel in terms of depression and trauma and inadequacy,” a nurse from California once said.